Francisco de Sá de Miranda: Work

 Like many Portuguese writers of his time, Sá de Miranda often wrote in Castilian apart from Portuguese.
 His early work is all in the form of the typical 15th-century Portuguese poetry (the vilancete, the cantiga, the esparsa and the trova).
 Influenced by his travels in Italy and Spain, Sá de Miranda introduced a new aesthetics in Portugal.
 He introduced the sonnet, the elegy, the eclogue, the ottava rima and other classical poetic forms, adapting the Portuguese language to the Italian hendecasyllable verse.
 These forms, especially sonnet and ottava rima were later used by many Portuguese poets including Luís Vaz de Camões.

 Apart from poems, Sá de Miranda wrote two theatrical comedies following classical forms: Estrangeiros, the first Portugues prose comedy (staged to great success in Coimbra in 1528 and published in 1559) and Vilhalpandos (written around 1530 and published in 1560).
 His tragedy Cleópatra has only survived in fragments.

-He also left several letters in verse, addressed to people like King John III and his brother Mem de Sá.
+Sá de Miranda also left several letters in verse, addressed to people like King John III and his brother Mem de Sá.